 Areas Usually Worth Skipping on a First Trip

-- Airport hotels unless flight schedules make them necessary.
+- Airport hotels unless required by flight schedules.

 Common Mistakes When Booking Florence Hotels